 However, say the phone booth or pod is not viable for your predicament, as you may not be able to rent from Zenbooth, SnapCab Pod, or WeWork, where can you turn?
 Well, it does not have to be expensive for starters, and, even better, it doesn't have to be an eyesore.
 If you put your imagination to work or take the help of an office designer, you will find all sorts of ideas for suppressing sound except office phone booths and pods.
 You may also be able to find examples of soundproof or quiet rooms from Business Insider sources.
 That is, as long as you make a sound reduction and not sound elimination, your target.

 Think, for instance, of plants.
 Plants don't simply beautify the space they inhabit; they bring life and sound dampening properties to if as well.
 Think of how a forest trail feels or a beautiful park – all the plant life invigorates with fresh air and contributes to an excellent sense of solitude with quietness.
 Living plants (please, avoid plastics at all costs) can be the first line of defense in your fight for sound reduction.

 Office Phone Booth

-Also, you can employ the use of carpets or area rugs around your Office Phone Booth pods as they help absorb some of the more persistent irritating sounds.
+You can also employ the use of carpets or area rugs around your Office Phone Booth pods as they help absorb some of the more persistent irritating sounds.
 You may also toy with re-configuring the height of cubicle walls, deploying sound-absorbing carpet, or even employing artwork on the walls in your commercial interior design that will serve the dual purpose of beautifying the environment and helping to absorb excess noise.